T0ny-Gunk/GBA-Overlays-for-RetroArch/README.md

     iii) If you want this overlay for all content loaded with the core, then click on Save Core Overrides.

-12. After choosing your Overrides options, now click the Setting icon (looks like a cogwheel).
+11. After choosing your Overrides options, now click the Setting icon (looks like a cogwheel).
 Don't quit your game and then do this or else this will be global and will reflect on all cores!

-13. Go to Video -> Scaling.
+12. Go to Video -> Scaling.

+> These values work best on a 20:9 screen, maybe some tinkering will be required if your screen ratio is different.

-14. Configure the values as mentioned below:
+13. Configure the values as mentioned below:

     i) Integer Scaling: Off